sjroma/rpsls/README.md

 ### To Do
 - [ ] Get Javascript written so one can actually play the game
+- [ ] Make the code responsive so the game can be played on large, medium and small devices
 - [ ] Enhancement - allow choice of playing against the computer, or two players head to head
   - [ ] If playing head to head, prompt for, and display, user's names